 has been established as an experiment in Human Unity where each

-individual is freed from bondage to moral and social conventions and the
+individual is freed from bondage to social conventions and the

 necessity of working for material possessions.
 There is no religion

 practiced there, no money used, no ownership of property.
 The emphasis

 is on each person discovering his/her own inner center of being behind

 the social, moral, and cultural influences, and actively living from

 that center, expressing it through outer works in collaboration with the